florismeester/gape-docker/README.md

 Compiled version can be found in the bin directory.
 It was compiled on Debian Jesse, but will
 probably work on any other distribution.
 This is a version specific for Docker containers
 and will not work on older versions due to changes in the Docker filesystem layout.
-It will try to detect your currently running containers and figure out the union mountpoints.
+It should run on the Engine/Host and tt will try to detect your currently running containers
+and figure out the union mountpoints.
 It was tested with the AUFS driver only, when time permits I will try others.
 Tested agains Docker version 17.03.1-ce, build c6d412e
 It currently logs any notifications that are known to work